Texas man charged with fatally stabbing 16-month-old son

 - British Columbia declares state of emergency over wildfires

 There’s no clear motive behind the slaying.
-Police said Tuesday that detectives were interviewing the suspect.
+Authorities said Tuesday that detectives were interviewing the suspect.
 Bond was set at $1.5 million.

+According to a police affidavit, the attack is believed to have begun inside Ness’ apartment, which was filled with a smoky haze and smelled of newly burnt marijuana.
+Police found a large blood stain on the master bedroom carpet, with a blood-stained folding knife and skull fragments lying by the bedroom door.

+Officers found a trail of blood leading outside to where neighbors witnessed the attack, and several kitchen knives were found in the grass next to a pool of blood, the affidavit stated.